The Intelligent Man's Guide to Science: Reception

 The Intelligent Man's Guide to Science received positive reviews from the physicist Derek J. de Solla Price in Science and Floyd C. Gale in Galaxy Science Fiction, and a mixed review from John Pfeiffer in The New York Times.

 Price considered Asimov's work a novelty in popular science writing.
 He credited Asimov with surveying the whole of modern science.
 Gale credited Asimov with writing well and making difficult concepts easy to understand.
 Gale considered the book well-written and credited Asimov with helping to make even difficult concepts easy to understand.
 Pfeiffer wrote that Asimov tried to discuss too many aspects of science in the limited space available to him and compressed material "to a point where the result is almost a listing of developments with inadequate transitions in between".
 He concluded that Asimov had "prepared a good introduction to modern research" that "would have been better if he had allowed himself more space for the unique, imaginative writing of which he is so obviously capable."

 The Intelligent Man's Guide to Science was nominated for a National Book Award in the nonfiction category, losing to the journalist William L. Shirer's The Rise and Fall of the Third Reich (1960).
 Asimov has stated that The Intelligent Man's Guide to Science led to his recognition as a major figure in the field of science writing.

 Asimov's Guide to Science was reviewed by John Cheney in Contemporary Physics.
 Asimov's New Guide to Science received positive reviews from Paul Stuewe in Quill & Quire, Margrett J. McFadden in Voice of Youth Advocates, and Robert H. Bell in Science Books & Films, and a mixed review from E. L. Williams in Choice.
-The book was also reviewed by Jim Pirie in Chemical Engineer and the geneticist H. Bentley Glass in The Quarterly Review of Biology.
+The book was also reviewed by Jim Pirie in The Chemical Engineer and the geneticist H. Bentley Glass in The Quarterly Review of Biology.

 Stuewe considered the book well-written, and credited Asimov with covering developments in technology since the publication of Asimov's Guide to Science.
 McFadden considered the book enjoyable to read, and praised Asimov for presenting new information "from dinosaurs to robots, the solar system to new physics discoveries".
 Bell considered the book thorough and engaging, crediting Asimov with "encyclopedic knowledge of astronomy, geology, physics, and chemistry" and "considerable understanding and knowledge of organic chemistry, cellular function and theory, microbiology, the human body and its needs, evolution, and the mind", and providing useful "figures, sketches, and maps".
 Williams complimented Asimov for his updated treatment of artificial intelligence, computers, cancer, the solar system, quasars, black holes, evolution, and the energy crisis, but considered it disappointing that there was no update on genetic engineering.
 Williams also commented that, "There are fewer photographs and their quality is not as good as in the 1972 edition.
 The table of contents has been divided into very helpful subheadings, making it easy to use as a quick reference.
 The name and subject indexes are good."